 Sector Plans Current Status

 Long-Term Planning

 Water and Sanitation Master Plan Not in place

 Energy and Electricity Master Plan Not in place

 Roads and Transport Master Plan Not in place

-Land Use Scheme Currently under review it was adopted by Council in 2018.
+Land Use Scheme Not in place

 Climate Change Adaptation Plan Not in place

 Stormwater Master Plan Not in place

 Open Space Master Plan Not in place

 Environmental Management Plan Not in place

 Solid Waste Master Plan Not in Place

 Facility Master Plan Not in place

 Sector Plans Current Status

 Infrastructure Asset Management Plan Not in place

 Air Quality Management Plan Not in Place.
 Masilonyana LM must request assistance from DESTEA and DFFE.

 Medium-Term Planning

-Spatial Development Framework Is in Place was adopted by Council in 2020.

-Revenue Enhancement Strategy 2023 Is in Place was adopted by Council in 2023.
+Spatial Development Framework Currently under review to be SPLUMA compliant.
+Working with Had to finalize

 Rural Development Plan Not in place

 Local Economic Development Strategy Strategy adopted by Council in 2021.
 Strategy still up to date.

 Tourism Plan Is in place.
-Adopted in 2021.
+Adopted in 2017 and is to be reviewed in the current financial year

 Water Services Development Plan Not in place

 Disaster Management Plan Not in place

 Integrated Waste Management Plan Not in place

 Integrated Human Settlement Plan Not in place

 Public Participation Strategy Not in place

+Human Resource Strategy In place listed below

 Energy Conservation Strategy Not in place

 Water Demand Strategy Not in place

 Workplace Skills Plan Updated copy annexed to IDP

 Employment Equity Plan Not in place

 Financial Plan Up to date, reviewed annually.

 Capital Investment Plan Integrated onto the document

 Pavement Management Plan Not in place

 Rural Roads Assets Management Systems Not in place

 Operational Plan Not in place

 Procurement Plans Not in place

 Precinct Plans Not in place

 HIV/Aids Plan Not in place

 Performance Management System PMS Framework is at the draft level.
 Awaiting the new Staff Regulations of Sept.
 2021 that has been extended to March 2023.
-Last Policy reviewed in 2010 and

-was not recognized by AGSA.
-Framework to be adopted with the IDP review in the

-next financial year.
+Last Policy reviewed in 2010 and was not recognized by AGSA.
+Framework to be adopted with the IDP review in the next financial year.

 Fleet Management Plan Needs to be developed

 Fraud Response Plan Needs to be developed

-POLICY Current Status/Approved/Draft Adopted Intervention LOCOMOTIVE Approved Adopted on the Implementation on 31/05/2023 01/07/2023 Bereavement Policy For reviewed Adopted on the 31/07/2013 Bursary Policy For reviewed Adopted on the 31/07/2013 Career Pathing Policy For reviewed Adopted on the 31/07/2013 Career Succession Policy For reviewed Adopted on the , 31/07/2013 Cell Phone Allowance For reviewed Adopted on the Policy 31/07/2013 Conflict of Interest Policy For reviewed Adopted on the , 31/07/2013 Dress Code Policy For reviewed Adopted on the 2.000 0000 .
-00, 10.101.01.0 31/07/2013 Employee Wellness For reviewed Adopted on the Programme Policy 1 of Teviewed 31/07/2013 Extraneous Employment For reviewed Adopted on the (Moonlighting) Policy Torrewed 31/07/2013 Integrated Human For reviewed Adopted on the Resource Strategy Torreviewed 31/07/2013 Medical Examinations For reviewed Adopted on the Policy Torreviewed 31/07/2013 Membership of For reviewed Adopted on the Professional Society Policy Torreviewed 31/07/2013 Occupational Health and For reviewed Adopted on the Safety Policy For reviewed 31/07/2013 Promotion Policy For reviewed Adopted on the Fromotion Folicy Torreviewed 31/07/2013 Gifts to Masilonyana For reviewed Adopted on the Municipality Employees For reviewed 31/07/2013 Policy 31/07/2013 Protected Disclosure Policy For reviewed Adopted on the Protected Disclosure Policy For reviewed 31/07/2013 Racism and Racial For reviewed Adopted on the Racism and Racial Harassment Policy For reviewed 31/07/2013 Recruitment Policy For reviewed Adopted on the + Recruitment Policy For reviewed 31/07/2013 Staff Retention & Exit For reviewed Adopted on the + Policy For reviewed 31/07/2013 HIV & AIDS Policy For reviewed + TIV & AIDS POLICY For reviewed Adopted on the Convel Homeson and Ballia Farraniawad 31/07/2013 Sexual Harassment Policy For reviewed Adopted on the 31/07/2013
+POLICY Current Status/Approved/Draft Adopted Intervention

+LOCOMOTIVE Approved Adopted on the Implementation on

+31/05/2023 01/07/2023

+Bereavement Policy For reviewed Adopted on the

+31/07/2013

+Bursary Policy For reviewed Adopted on the

+31/07/2013

+Career Pathing Policy For reviewed Adopted on the

+31/07/2013

+Career Succession Policy For reviewed Adopted on the

+31/07/2013

+Cell Phone Allowance For reviewed Adopted on the

+Policy 31/07/2013

+Conflict of Interest Policy For reviewed Adopted on the

+· 31/07/2013

+Dress Code Policy For reviewed Adopted on the

+• 31/07/2013

+Employee Wellness For reviewed Adopted on the

+Programme Policy 31/07/2013

+Extraneous Employment For reviewed Adopted on the

+(Moonlighting) Policy 31/07/2013

+Integrated Human For reviewed Adopted on the

+Resource Strategy 31/07/2013

+Medical Examinations For reviewed Adopted on the

+Policy 31/07/2013

+Membership of For reviewed Adopted on the

+Professional Society Policy 31/07/2013

+Occupational Health and For reviewed Adopted on the

+Safety Policy 31/07/2013

+Promotion Policy For reviewed Adopted on the

+, 31/07/2013

+Gifts to Masilonyana For reviewed Adopted on the

+Municipality Employees 31/07/2013

+Policy

+Protected Disclosure Policy For reviewed Adopted on the

+· 31/07/2013

+Racism and Racial For reviewed Adopted on the

+Harassment Policy 31/07/2013

+Recruitment Policy For reviewed Adopted on the

+· 31/07/2013

+Staff Retention & Exit For reviewed Adopted on the

+Policy 31/07/2013

+HIV & AIDS Policy For reviewed Adopted on the

+• 31/07/2013

+Sexual Harassment Policy For reviewed Adopted on the

+/ 31/07/2013